learnpoint/piko/README.md

 You can write your pages in markdown.
 When building your site, Piko uses [Marked](https://github.com/markedjs/marked) to parse markdown into html.

-Just as in html pages, snippets can be included in markdown:
+Just as in html pages, snippets can be included in markdown pages:

 ```md
 <!-- header.html, { title: "Welcome"} -->